navikt/aksel/.changeset/hip-seahorses-dance.md

 API change for translations

 WHAT
-Translations now live on the global provider component and we will remove component-level translation props.
+Translations now live on the global provider in addition to allowing per-component overrides.

 WHY
 Simplify the translations API, a single point of entry for _all_ components.
 Work well with i18next